mdonnalley/multiple-repo-manager/README.md

 FLAGS
   -b, --sort-by=<option>  [default: repo] Sort by
                           <options: created|repo|author|updated>
-  -s, --since=<value>     Only show discussions updated after this date
+  -s, --since=<value>     Only show issues updated after this date

 DESCRIPTION
-  List all open discussions in the org.
+  List all issues in the org.
 Requires GH_TOKEN to be set in the environment.

 EXAMPLES
   $ multi org discussions my-github-org --since 1/1/24